ccarbajal16/Sample_Size_Optimization/README.md

 ## Overview

 This project determines optimal sample sizes for spatial sampling by analyzing the statistical divergence between population and sample distributions.
 It uses KL (Kullback-Leibler) divergence to quantify how well samples represent the underlying population across multiple environmental variables.
+More details can be found in the Medium article: [Generation of soil sampling points using optimized conditional Latin hypercube (Part 1)](https://medium.com/@cmcarbajal/generation-of-soil-sampling-points-using-optimized-conditional-latin-hypercube-part-1-494e644a14c4).

 ![Sample Size Optimization Workflow](img/workflow_main_process.png)